Taste the tradition:

-Kurtovo Konare Village
+Village of Kurtovo Konare

 Middle of September

-While this festival might sound simplistic, it’s exactly the opposite.
+While this festival might sound simplistic, it’s precisely the opposite.
 Tomatoes and peppers can be found in practically every Bulgarian food.
 Hence there is a whole festival dedicated to them.
 Don’t expect to be eating raw vegetables, though.
 Instead, you will be treated to dozens of traditional Bulgarian dishes, spreads and even desserts featuring these two local cuisine staples.

 Right on the cusp of the tomato and pepper cultivation season, this festival celebrates the delicious flavors of Bulgarian agriculture.
 The highlight of this celebration is certainly the traditional Bulgarian liutenitsa.
-A spread combining both ripe tomatoes and roasted peppers, it’s a delectable specialty of our country.
+A spread combining both ripe tomatoes and roasted peppers, it’s a delectable speciality of our country.
 Countless dishes are prepared for this festival, including mish-mash, roasted peppers in tomato sauce, tomato soup, and more.